Business, Management, and Entrepreneurship

 Evergreen Business graduates create their own enterprises and work with or consult with others in founding or growing organizations.

 Evergreen offers students plenty of opportunities to gain practical, hands-on experience in business.

 The Greener Bookstore provides student employment and career training.
 KAOS, Evergreen’s licensed radio station, depends on volunteers to operate, and the college’s newspaper, the Cooper Point Journal is staffed entirely by students (on both the editorial and business sides).

 Student Activities gives students the awesome ability to start their own clubs.
-In the past, students have established business-oriented clubs like the Center for Sustainable Entrepreneurship, which helped students learn about pursuing business careers.
+In the past, students have established business-oriented clubs such as the Center for Sustainable Entrepreneurship, which helped students learn about pursuing business careers.

-Students can also find and connect with Greeners in many lines of business, both locally and around the world, through the online Alumni Entrepreneurs Directory.
+Students can also find and connect with Greeners in many areas of business, both locally and around the world, through the online Alumni Entrepreneurs Directory.